Add to your Claude Code skills

 by orneryd

-Nornicdb is a low-latency, Graph + Vector, Temporal MVCC with all sub-ms HNSW search, graph traversal, and writes.
-Uses Neo4j Bolt/Cypher and qdrant's gRPC drivers so you can switch with no changes.
-Then, adding intelligent features like schemas, managed embeddings, LLM reranking+inferrence, GPU acceleration, Auto-TLP, Memory Decay, and MCP server.
+Nornicdb is a distributed low-latency, Graph+Vector, Temporal MVCC with all sub-ms HNSW search, graph traversal, and writes.
+Using Neo4j Bolt/Cypher and qdrant's gRPC means you can switch with no changes.
+Then, adding intelligent features like schemas, managed embeddings, LLM reranking+inferrence, GPU accel, Auto-TLP, Memory Decay, and MCP server.

 # Add to your Claude Code skills